 - Make an easy spinach salad by combining it with sliced strawberries, toasted pecans, goat cheese and maple balsamic vinaigrette.

 Growing and harvesting spinach is extremely rewarding.
 If you find that you’re harvesting more than you can eat, consider freezing your spinach.

 This article was translated from German by Karen Stankiewicz.
-You can view the original here: Spinat pflanzen: Darauf solltest du achten** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Spinat pflanzen: Darauf solltest du achten** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.